Last Updated on by

-But just what is the average rate of return on a 401(k) plan?
+But just what is the average rate of return on a 401(k) plan in 2020?
 It would make sense then that many would want to see the average rate of return on 401(k) plans as high as possible.

 Unfortunately, recent history reveals the average 401(k) return is below par.